 The examination is comprised of:

-A pass in the MCQ, a pass in the MEQ, and a pass in PH + OSPE (combined mark) are required to pass the MFOM Part 2 examination.
+A pass in both the SBA and OSCE are required to pass the MFOM Part 2 examination.

 A5.